 » September 12, 2024: I feel oxcarbazepine is helping even at the very low dose.
 In February 2022 I was taking 600 mg per day for my mini-seizures.
 I decide to increase the dose from 150 mg to 225 mg per day.

-» October 02, 2024: An appointment with a key neurologist is fruitless when he tells me he did not know what Eagle Syndrome / elongated Styloid is!
+» October 02, 2024: An appointment with a key neurologist is fruitless when he tells me he did not know what Eagle Syndrome / elongated Styloid is and will write the Dental Surgeon and tell him so!
 This is even though some of the symptoms he investigated could be caused by the syndrome.
+I am stunned as the Dental Surgeon was trying to take a multi-disciplinary approach with other doctors.
 Shockingly, I am beginning to think I have a big problem in getting the help I urgently need in Canada.

 Also see: